(A) CORPORATE INFORMATION

 Deferred tax is measured based on the tax rates and the tax laws enacted or substantively enacted at the balance sheet date.
 Deferred tax assets and deferred tax liabilities are offset, if a legally enforceable right exists to set off current tax assets against current tax liabilities and the deferred tax assets and deferred tax liabilities relate to the taxes on income levied by same governing taxation laws.

-Deferred tax relating to items recognized outside profit or loss is recognized outside profit and loss (either in other comprehensive income or in equity).
+Deferred tax relating to items recognised outside profit or loss is recognised outside profit and loss (either in other comprehensive income or in equity).

 |